MFairbro1/Recidivism_Prediction/README.md

 ## Source Data:

 ### Recidivism dataset for prisoners serving prison terms in Iowa over a three year period, after initial release from prison.
 Includes data for race/ethnicity, age, offense type etc. for each prisoner.

+## Communication Protocols:

+### The team will be communicating and collaborating on the project via Slack and Zoom.